orangejuice/blog/data/activity/book-两个人的车站-2019/record.en.md

 date: 2024-03-29 01:58:31+08:00
 douban:
   rating: 8.9
-  subtitle: "[Rus] Evgeniy V. Braginskiy [Rus] Eldar I. Ryazanov, Emil B.
+  subtitle: "[Russia] E.V.
+Braginsky, [Russia] E.Ya.
+Lyangzanov, Emil Braginsky,
-    Braginskiy, Eldar L. Ryazanov / 2019 / Sichuan People’s Publishing House"
+    Elidar Lyangzanov / 2019 / Sichuan People's Publishing House"
 ---

-Via Twitter, Yun stopped to read 'Station for Two', 'Tricks of Fate', and 'Office Stories'.
-He hopes these classic stories of joy and sorrow, pleasure and pain, can bring courage and strength to people's hearts.
-Their screenwriter/director Ryazanov once said in the autobiographical film 'Andersen': 'You have paid for the sins committed in life, because though you have suffered, you have never become vicious.
-Your creation has spread kindness in people's hearts, and in return, people have given you love and respect.'
+Via Twitter, Tingyun watched 'A Station for Two,' 'The Whims of Fate,' and 'Office Stories.'
+Hoping these classic stories of the bitter and sweet, the sorrows and joys of life, can bring inspiration and strength to the heart.
+Their screenwriter/director, Lyangzanov, once had a line in the autobiographical movie 'Andersen': 'You have redeemed the sins committed on Earth, for though you have suffered greatly, you have never become vicious.
+Your creations have sown kindness in people's hearts, and in return, they have given you love and admiration.'